 We cannot count by zero (nothing).
 This is obvious to us all.
 What is far less obvious is that neither can we count a single one (the unit itself), for to count one thing, something else must be discounted.
 Only if there are two things, either in contrast or similarity, is the act of counting possible.
 Counting not only involves the comparison of two things, but requires a third to do the counting.

-We take note that God, as receptive (“Let there be…”) observer (God sees … that it is good), accounts always for contrasting pairs:
+We take note that God, as receptive (“Let there be…”) Observer (God sees … that it is good), accounts always for contrasting pairs:

-- First Day: light and darkness.
+- First Day: light and darkness (radiation and gravity)

-- Second Day: waters above and below.
+- Second Day: firmament dividing waters above (beyond/outside) from below (within/inside)

-- Fourth Day: greater and lesser lights.
+- Fourth Day: greater and lesser lights (symmetry breaking)

-- Fifth Day: birds and fish.
+- Fifth Day: birds and fish (organisms and organizations)

-- Sixth Day: great mammals and man.
+- Sixth Day: great mammals and man (animal instincts and human enlightenment)

 The ten numerals, zero through nine, form all of our numbers.